vmware-tanzu/cross-cluster-connectivity/README.md

    ```

    The GatewayDNS's spec has a `clusterSelector` that tells the
-   `capi-dns-controller` which clusters shall be watched for services.
+   `xcc-dns-controller` which clusters shall be watched for services.
 The
    controller will look for a service with the namespace/name of `service`.
 In
    this example, Contour runs a service in the `projectcontour/envoy`
    namespace/name.
 The `resolutionType` in this example's service is type